luisarojas/oinp-tracker/README.md

 ### Testing Environment

-When the `testing_env` variable is set to `True`:
+When the `testing` variable is set to `True`:

+* The `test.html` file will be used as source, instead of the URL set.
-* An e-mail will always be sent, regardless of if there is a change or not
+* An e-mail will always be sent, regardless of if there is a change or not.
 * Only the first recipient in the `emails` list will receive the e-mail.
 * The e-mail subject will indicate whether the e-mail is a test or not.

 ### Execution

 ```
-$ pipenv run python run.py
+$ pipenv run python app.py
 ```

 ## License